-A miscarriage is defined as the fetus dying in the womb before the 20th week of pregnancy, according to the March of Dimes.
+A miscarriage is defined as the fetus dying in the womb before the 20th week of pregnancy, according to WebMD.
 A miscarriage is also known as a spontaneous abortion.
 A spontaneous abortion is different from an induced abortion.
-This is very important to know, as some women become concerned when they hear medical providers discussing their miscarriage as being an abortion.
+This is very important to know, as some women become concerned when medical providers discuss their miscarriage as an abortion.

 Most women who miscarry will go on to have healthy future pregnancies and deliveries.
 Repeat miscarriages, also known as recurrent pregnancy loss, are defined as two or more miscarriages in a row.
-Even for those with recurrent pregnancy loss, 50 to 60% will still go on to have a successful pregnancy later, with the birth of a healthy baby.
+Even for those with recurrent pregnancy loss, 50 percent to 60 percent still go on to have a successful pregnancy with the birth of a healthy baby.

 Signs and Symptoms of a Miscarriage